Carolyn Rovee-Collier: Biography

-Rovee-Collier grew up in Baton Rouge, Louisiana.
-She graduated from Louisiana State University in 1962 with a bachelor's degree in psychology.
+Carolyn Kent was born in Nashville, Tennessee and grew up in Baton Rouge, Louisiana.
+She attended Louisiana State University (LSU), where her father, George Kent, was a professor of zoology.
+She graduated in 1962 with a bachelor's degree in psychology.
 She obtained her master's degree in 1964 and her Ph.D. in experimental child psychology from Brown University in 1966.
-She taught at Trenton University and then Rutgers university, where she was on the faculty for 43 years until her death on October 2, 2014, after a long struggle with multiple sclerosis and breast cancer, in her Stockton, New Jersey home.
+She taught at Trenton University and then Rutgers university, where she was on the faculty for 43 years until her death on October 2, 2014, aged 72, following a long struggle with multiple sclerosis and breast cancer, at her Stockton, New Jersey home.

 Research

 Rovee-Collier was recognized as the founder of infant long-term memory research.
 Her research focused on learning and memory in pre-verbal infants.
 In her research, she used operant and deferred imitation procedures to study latent learning, and how memory retrieval affects future retention.
 Rovee-Collier had authored 200 articles and chapters and a 2001 book (with Hayne and Colombo), The development of implicit and explicit memory, and received recognition for her research accomplishments from various organizations.